All Episodes

 None.

-Kept saying we got Trump.
+Kept saying, we got Trump.

 No, you didn't have anything.

-It is, it is that sick and that ugly.
+It is that sick and that ugly.

 You know, you got a guy like Schiff.